Askannz/msi-perkeyrgb/README.md

 msi-perkeyrgb --model <MSI model> -c <path to your configuration file>
 ```

-The configuration file can take any extension, but each line must have the following syntax :
+The configuration file can take any extension.
+There are two types of entries:

+**Key Entries**
 ```
 <keycodes> <mode> <mode options>
 ```